MicrosoftDocs/azure-devops-docs/docs/pipelines/release/triggers.md

 You can also include [custom variables](variables.md) in a filter value.

-Alternatively, you can specify a filter to use the default branch specified in the build definition.
+Alternatively, you can specify a filter to use the default branch specified in the build pipeline.
 This is useful when, for example, the default build branch changes in every development sprint.
-It means you don't need to update the trigger filter across all release definitions for every change - instead you just change the default branch in the build definition.
+It means you don't need to update the trigger filter across all release pipelines for every change - instead you just change the default branch in the build pipeline.

 >Note that, even though a release is automatically created, it might not be deployed automatically to any environments.
 The